mottosso/allzpark/docs/pages/windows.md

-Both Allspark and Rez are cross-platform, but each platform has a few gotchas to keep in mind.
-Here's a quick primer on how to make the most out of Allspark and Rez on the Windows operating system.
+Both Allzpark and Rez are cross-platform, but each platform has a few gotchas to keep in mind.
+Here's a quick primer on how to make the most out of Allzpark and Rez on the Windows operating system.

 <br>